rpcme/aws-and-infineon-xmc4800-workshop/Lab2.md

 ## Lab 2: Run the Amazon FreeRTOS Sample Code

-In this lab, you will configure the Amazon FreeRTOS sample with your WiFi settings and the certificates and run the Hellow World Demo on the Infineon XMC4800 IoT Connectivity Kit.
+In this lab, you will configure the Amazon FreeRTOS demo program with your Wi-Fi settings and AWS IoT Core credentials.
+Then, you will run the Hello World Demo on the Infineon XMC4800 IoT Connectivity Kit.

 ### Configuring the Hello World Demo